 The south of Morocco has a stillness and a calm to it that is pretty magical.
 It's all date palms, mountains and desert as far as the eye can see - and the feeling like you could be totally on your own out in the world "somewhere".

 The drive from Marrakech down south is a full day of a winding roads and a steep climb up through the Atlas Mountains to Ouarzarzate - the popular tourist town where most will stop to visit the incredible UNESCO site the Kasbah Ait Ben Haddou and other ancient sites in the area.
 Made famous by Hollywood movies over the years like Gladiator and Game of Thrones.

-For a less touristy stop - I can also totally recommend a visit to Telouet.
+For a less touristy stop - I recommend a visit to Telouet.
 A small village with a beautiful mosaic filled kasbah that was a stop over on the old caravan routes and off the main tourist track a bit so you'll need to be in a 4WD to get out there.
 It has my all time most favourite window in Morocco... it's just beautiful.

 Continuing on the road trip - Once you get a few more hours further down the road to the Saharan regions is where the real magic starts.

 One of my trips down south this year was to Merzouga with a group of wonderful women on a yoga retreat with Nosade tours.
 A local company run by German yoga instructor Anica and her Berber husband Yidir, a Merzouga local.
 (Who also have a really lovely small riad in Marrakech that I called home for much of last month)

 A week of exploring mountain villages, deserted kasbahs, moonscapes, camel rides into the sunset and meditation amongst the dunes was a pretty special trip and welcome break from the crazy of Marrakech.
 And the head space I didn't realise I needed until it was there.